by Lesley Hill

 What type of frame should I use?

 It’s super important that your cloth is stretched very tightly across a frame while you punch your project.
 The simplest options for frames are stretcher bars (square or rectangular frames) and non-slip hoops (circular frames).
 Wood stretcher bars can be purchased unassembled at most art supply stores, or you can purchase a stretched canvas frame and remove the canvas.
 You will need a staple gun to attach the foundation material to your frame.
-Not wanting to DIY?
-Stretched monk's cloth frames are available in my shop.

 My favourite hoop to punch with is the No-Slip Morgan Hoop.
 It looks like a regular embroidery hoop, but has a stronger tightening mechanism and a tongue and groove configuration to keep fabric taut.
 Punch your project in the no-slip hoop, then transfer it to a regular embroidery hoop (available in any craft store) for display.
+Check this post out for more information on using embroidery hoop frames.

 If I'm making a stuffie or pillow, do I need to seal the back of my punch needle stitches so they don't fall out?